2atharva21/movieflix/README.md

 # movieflix

-moviex
-Movix is the best movies database application available on youtube with top notch frontend technologies such as React, Redux & SCSS. <br> i had  will learn core concepts of react js such as jsx, components, props, state,  lifecycle of components, conditional rendering, lists, keys & Redux,<br> we will build more complex logics in javascript to make our react application super interactive and good looking.
+Movix is the best movies database application available on youtube with top notch frontend technologies such as React, Redux & SCSS. <br> In this i had use a  core concepts of react js such as jsx, components, props, state,  lifecycle of components, conditional rendering, lists, keys & Redux,<br> we will build more complex logics in javascript to make our react application super interactive and good looking. moviex is based on recommandation model through which user get the result according what the want .